2025

-Diversity and Inclusion is a strategy that aims to create a more inclusive environment by increasing the representation of diverse teams or groups within organizations.
+Diversity and inclusion is a strategy that aims to create a more inclusive environment by increasing the representation of diverse teams or groups within organizations.
 Workplace diversity and inclusion initiatives and strategies include:

-- Promoting positive attitudes towards diversity
+• Promoting positive attitudes toward diversity

-Diversity and Inclusion is a long-term effort.
+Diversity and inclusion is a long-term effort.
 Organizations need concrete and actionable plans with measurable results.
 Remember that you don’t have to wait until you hire a diverse group of employees before you start encouraging diversity and inclusion.
-Creating a diverse workplace is the way to go to get the benefits now rather than lose your employees to better organizations.
-If you’re interested in learning more via video then watch below; otherwise, skip ahead.
+Creating a diverse workplace is how to get the benefits now rather than losing your employees to better organizations.

-Top Diversity and Inclusion Initiatives in 2024
+Top Diversity and Inclusion Initiatives in 2025

 Here’s a list of top diversity and inclusion initiative examples:

-1. Improve Traditional Unconscious Bias Training by Adding Action-Oriented Strategies
+1. Improve Traditional Unconscious Bias Training by adding Action-Oriented Strategies

 According to the University of Virginia research, unconscious bias is one of the most common barriers to success in the workplace and a hindrance to key diversity initiatives.
 Unconscious bias occurs when individuals have negative thoughts or feelings toward another group based on their own employee experience or stereotypes.
-For example, if you are white and have never worked with African Americans, then it’s possible that you will unconsciously associate them with criminality.
-It might lead to your decision-making being biased against them.

 You can overcome bias through training.
 However, traditional unconscious bias training focuses too much on knowledge rather than skills.
 It also doesn’t provide enough practical examples of how to apply these concepts in real-life situations.